 When the baby is growing in the mother's womb, the placenta removes bilirubin from the baby's body.
 The placenta is the organ that grows during pregnancy to feed the baby.
 After birth, the baby's liver starts doing this job.
-This can take a while.
+It may take some time for the baby's liver to be able to do this efficiently.

 Things that make it harder for the baby's body to remove bilirubin may also lead to more severe jaundice, including: